gilt/tech-blog/_posts/2017-07-24-large-scale-retro.md

 * Designing a retrospective of this size is a project in itself.
 You need to be clear about the vision, the stakeholders and the success criteria for the retrospective.
 * Do your research, tap into the knowledge of agile community and get inspired by the experience of others.
 Take what you like and then adapt to make it work in the context of your organization.
 * Ask for help.
-Involve additional facilitators to get a feedback, speed up the execution and created a safe space for individual sub-teams.
+Involve additional facilitators to get feedback, speed up the execution and created a safe space for individual sub-teams.
 * Inclusion trumps exclusion.
 Invite consultants as well as full-time employees into your retrospective to better understand the project dynamic.
-* Beware of a potential confusion around retrospective practice.
+* Beware of potential confusion around retrospective practice.
 Be ready to explain the benefits and highlight the differences between a retrospective and a postmortem.
 * Bringing senior leaders into the last hour of final retrospective can negatively affect the dynamics of the discussions.
 Either work on prepping them better or plan on re-establishing the safe space after they join.

 # What would we like to do next?

 * Continue promoting the retrospective practice across the organization.
-* Offer a retrospective facilitator training to Scrum Masters, Agile Project Managers and anyone who is interested in learning how to run it effectively.
+* Offer a retrospective facilitator training to Scrum Masters, Agile Project Managers and anyone who is interested in learning how to run an effective retro.
 * Establish retrospective facilitator circle to help maintain and improve the practice for all teams.

 Inspired by our experiment?
 Have your own experience worth sharing?
 We'd love to hear from you and learn what works in your environment.
+Blog about it and tweet your questions at @hbcdigital.

 # World Retrospective Day

 Whether you are a retrospective pro, have never tried one in the past or your experience is anywhere in between, please do yourself a favor and mark **February 6, 2018** on your calendar.
-A group of experienced retrospective facilitators is currently planning a record-breaking World Retrospective Day with live local workshops at every continent and time zone along with many on-line learning opportunities.
+A group of experienced retrospective facilitators is currently planning a record-breaking World Retrospective Day with live local workshops on every continent and in every time zone along with many on-line learning opportunities.
 We are engaging with the industry thought leaders to make this one of the best and most engaging learning experience.
 We hope to see you there!